 For Additional Guidance.
 It is in your best interest to seek the guidance of a tax or legal professional before completing any IRA establishment documents.
-Your first reference for questions concerning your IRA should be the IRS Forms 5305 series agreement, any additional provisions or amendments to such document, and this Disclosure Statement.
-For more information, you can also refer to IRS Publication 590, Individual Retirement Arrangements (IRAs), instructions to your federal income tax return, your local IRS office, or the IRS's web site at www.irs.gov.
+For more information, you can also refer to IRS Publication 590-A, Contributions to Individual Retirement Arrangements (IRAs), IRS Publication 590-B, Distributions from Individual Retirement Arrangements (IRAs), instructions to your federal income tax return, or the IRS's website at www.irs.gov.